coolsmitty9000/coolsmitty9000/README.md

   My friend <i>Sl0th-Silence</i> and I are making a program that scans game directories to provide a list of all installed games, although this is still in a planning stage.
 I'm hoping this turns out to be something interesting, but the development will take time
 </p>
 <p>
   I made a discord bot for my own personal server, which I plan to continue exanding on with new ideas.
-It is public <i>(as of writing this)</i> but it may end up being set to private depending on how far into it I want to go, and if I want to actually deploy this on a small scale or not
+Although the repo is private now, since I decided to exand on it a lot more than the baseline form that it was in and potentially deploy it on a small scale to maybe my school discord server
 </p>

 <!--